shaoziyang/KodStick/README.md

 - max_logfile
 Maximum server log file size for apache.

+- server_path
+The directory name of the server, you can quickly switch between servers by specifying different directory names.

 - apache_filename
 The name of the Apache server execution file.
 It can be rename to avoid confusion with other Apache program.

 - style
-Tray icon style, range is 1-5.
+Tray icon style, range is 1-16.

 - PortableBrowser
 Specify the browser in portable mode, [Firefox portable](https://portableapps.com/apps/internet/firefox_portable) or [waterfox portable](https://github.com/portapps/waterfox-portable) version is recommended.